WhatDanDoes/bscc-static/src/index.md

 layout: 'base.njk'
 ---

-# Sometimes people say blockchain is _trustless_
+# Some say blockchain is _trustless_

 This is not true.

-There is a tremendous amount of trust involved when in entering into a contract.
-The client has to trust that the contractor will deliver and the contractor trusts that the client will be able to pay when the job is complete.
-Should either party fall short of their commitments, all sides must trust that the courts will resolve the dispute fairly.
+A tremendous amount of trust is required when entering into any business relationship:

+- The client trusts that the contractor will deliver.
+- The contractor trusts that the client will be able to pay when the job is done.
+- If there is a dispute, everyone must trust that the courts will resolve it fairly.

 # Blockchain _cannot_ replace trust

-Good business will always be built upon reputation and relationships.
-Blockchain simply offers another way to build trust.
-They ensure a predictable outcome no matter what happens over the course of a contract.
-Clients can trust by the reputation built by successful contractors, and contractors can trust that they will get paid for work completed.
+Successful businesses will always be built upon reputation and personal relationships.

+No technology will change this.
+Blockchain simply offers a new way.

-# A new way to build trust
+# Smart contracts build trust

+No matter what happens between client and contractor, smart contracts ensure a predictable outcome.

-This is all accomplished with _smart contracts_, which are permanentely recorded on the blockchain.
-The client's budget is locked into a smart contract.
-The contractor knows the client can pay.
+With a client's budget locked into a smart contract, the contractor knows the client is able to pay.
 If the contractor fails to deliver at a critical checkpoint, the client has the option to cancel the contract and withdraw any budget remaining.

+# It's easier to trust

+Smart contracts are permanently recorded on the blockchain.
+This allows both client and contractor to assess risk by examining the reputation built by their respective contractual track records.
+Once the terms of a contract are decided, both client and contractor are assured that their interests are protected.
+The client's investment is protected while ensuring the contractor gets paid for work completed.